cphurley82/toyssd/README.md

 - The image includes build tools and system fio; it doesn’t build during `docker build`.
 Build happens when you run commands in the container with your repo mounted.
 - The `-v "$PWD":/src -w /src` bind-mount makes your repository available to the container at `/src`.
+- The image preinstalls the `uv` CLI and a dedicated Python virtualenv with dev tooling at `/opt/toyssd/.venv` (on PATH by default).
+Inside the container, you can run tools directly, e.g. `invoke check` or `invoke verify`.
+If you prefer `uv`, it will reuse `/opt/toyssd/.venv` instead of creating `/src/.venv`.
+  - Python dependencies in the image are installed via `pyproject.toml` at build time using `uv sync --extra dev`.
+If you change `pyproject.toml`, rebuild the image to update the baked environment.

 ---